tianxianglan01/Grep.Data.CatchEmAll2/README.md

-- **b)** Who are the three biggest pokemon? (number of lines) Show you grep that you used to get to the result.
+- **b)** Who are the three biggest pokemon? (number of lines) Show the grep that you used to get to the result.